Medical error: US

 Cause of death on United States death certificates, statistically compiled by the Centers for Disease Control and Prevention (CDC), are coded in the International Classification of Disease (ICD), which does not include codes for human and system factors.

 Causes

 The research literature showed that medical errors are caused by errors of commission and errors of omission.
 Errors of omission are made when providers did not take action when they should have, while errors of commission occur when decisions and action are delayed.
+A special form of an error of commission occurs when health care professionals commit to unnecessary treatment in the case of Medical child abuse (Munchausen syndrome by proxy).
 Commission and omission errors have also been attributed with communication failures.

+A study with data from 67 826 patients found that poor communication was the only identifiable cause of 1 in 10 patient safety incidents, and that poor communication contributes to 25% of patient safety incidents.

 Medical errors can be associated with inexperienced physicians and nurses, new procedures, extremes of age, and complex or urgent care.
 Poor communication (whether in one's own language or, as may be the case for medical tourists, another language), improper documentation, illegible handwriting, spelling errors, inadequate nurse-to-patient ratios, and similarly named medications are also known to contribute to the problem.
 Misdiagnosis may be associated with individual characteristics of the patient or due to the patient multimorbidity.
 Patient actions or inactions may also contribute significantly to medical errors.